devarops/RepRes_Blog/what_is_reproducible_research.md

 Access to the source code, the raw data, and the computing environment is necessary but not enough to ensure reproducibility.
 To continually verify the reproducibility of a result, its production must be automated.
-Ideally, automatic verification ensures that a result is reproducible each time a change is made.
+(Workflow) automation [verifies/ensures] that a result is reproducible each time a change is made.

 ## Conclusion

 Reproducible research is more than just reproducing results.
-The true value of Reproducible research is collaboration.
+The true value of Reproducible Research is collaboration.
 Adopting reproducible research practices will allow you and your collegues to advance quickly through every stage of the research process, from the raw data to the final draft.